 The swell was 8-10 feet by Florida standards.

 The weather was overcast with some onshore wind and scattered showers.

-Reeling right-hand point break with clear blue water except for in the impact zone of the inside tube section where it was full of sand and foam from all the explosions.
+Reeling right-hand point break with clear blue water except for in the impact zone on the inside tube section which was full of sand and foam from all the explosions.

 There was some chop on the face from the onshore wind, enough to make it feel like home.

-From the take-off zone for about 100-200 yards, it was a bit softer, turns to stay with it and set up the inside racetrack that was barreling sick.
+From the take-off zone for about 100-200 yards, it was a bit softer, turns to stay with it and set up the inside Little Marley section that was barreling sick.

 On the inside, the ‘sheets were getting pulled tight’ and the wave face got pretty clean along the tube section.